Mri-monitoring/Mri-docs/index.rst

 .. warning::
     Mri is a new project and is currently under development.
 All projects and APIs are subject to change, and while incompatability warnings will be released, you should not expect long term stability.
+Windows is not yet supported, although as long as you have a proper Python installation you should be okay.

 .. tip::
     If you are interested in Mri, please feel free to open issues on Github_, and to contribute via pull requests.